chronosphere-info/r_client/README.md

 The purpose of the 'chronospere' package is to facilitate spatially explicit analyses of deep time paleoenvironmental/paleoecological research.

 The project is developed under the umbrella of the DFG Research Unit TERSANE2 (For 2332) in collaboration with Christopher Scotese and Paul Valdes.
-The package will serve as a gateway to deep-time global climate model results and plate tectonic/paleonvironmental reconstructions.
+The package will serve as a gateway to deep time global climate model results and plate tectonic/paleonvironmental reconstructions.
 It also implements query functions to the GPlates Web Service allowing users to reconstruct coordinates without leaving the R environment.

 This is a beta version.
 Much of the functionality is not yet available and data acces is restricted to publicly available datasets.